k8snetworkplumbingwg/multus-cni/README.md

 $ cat ./images/{multus-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -
 ```

-This will configure your systems to be ready to use Multus CNI, but, to get started with adding additional interfaces to your pods, refer to our [usage guide](doc/how-to-use.md)
+This will configure your systems to be ready to use Multus CNI, but, to get started with adding additional interfaces to your pods, refer to our complete [quick-start guide](doc/quickstart.md)

 ## Additional installation Options